Engee documentation

 Introduction

-This step-by-step exercise is an introduction to reading, visualising and analysing an electrocardiogram signal.
+This step-by-step exercise is an introduction to the processes of reading, displaying, and analyzing the electrocardiogram signal.
 An electrocardiogram, also known as an ECG, is an electrical signal that is produced when the heart contracts.
-ECG is widely used because it can quickly detect the health of the heart as well as various abnormalities such as arrhythmias, heart attack or tachycardia.
+An ECG is widely used because it can quickly identify the state of heart health, as well as various abnormalities such as arrhythmias, heart attacks, or tachycardia.

 The image below shows a typical ECG.

-Internet connection is required to run this demonstration
+An internet connection is required to run this demo

-Loading and displaying ECGs from a file on your computer
+Downloading and displaying an ECG from a file on your computer

-The first step is to import data from the electrocardiogram.dat file.
+The first step is to import the data from the electrocardiogram.dat file.

 Then we import the data from the ecgdata.dat file into the ecg variable as a matrix (1x50000).